Add

 Technical complexity Low to medium Medium to high (depending on integration)

-Learning curve and targeted user profile
+Learning curve and target user profile

 • Webflow